danielendeg/nugetpackageupdate/specs/De%2DIdentification/PaaS-integration-with-Anonymization-Module/PaaS-Integration-Investigation-Summary.md

 **Summary**

 This document summarizes current proposed solution for Anonymization integration with FHIR Managed Service.
-In this design, the service keeps seperate anonymized dataset in DB while providing Anonymized View through its controller and needed provisioning functions.
+In this design, the service keeps separate anonymized dataset in DB while providing Anonymized View through its controller and needed provisioning functions.

 **Architecture**